Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Introduction

 \subsection{Acknowledgements}

-The work of NC was supported in part by the European Research Council starting grant 678520 (LocalOrder) and ISF grant nos.\ 1289/17, 1702/17 and 1570/17.
+The work of NC was supported in part by the European Research Council starting grant 678520 (LocalOrder) and ISF grant nos.\ 1289/17, 1702/17, 1570/17, 2095/15 and 2919/19 and was carried out when he was a postdoctoral fellow at Tel Aviv University and the Hebrew Univeristy of Jerusalem.
 The work of RP was supported in part by Israel Science Foundation grant 861/15 and the European Research Council starting grant 678520 (LocalOrder).
 The work of SS was supported in part by NSF grants DMS 1209044 and DMS 1712862.

 We thank Alexander Glazman and Yinon Spinka for reading our draft and suggesting various improvements.
 Steven M. Heilman helped prepare Figure~\ref{fig:hom_with_level_line}.
 We thank the anonymous referee for multiple suggestions for improving the clarity of the arguments.